LaWebcapsule/orbits/README.md

 ## Contributing
 This repository is open to contributions on all its forms.

+### Repository folders
+This git repository manages three packages
+- the core package is under /src/core/actions folder
+- the fuel package is under /src/helpers folder
+- the service package is under /src/packages/services

+Also, there is a /src/examples folder with some examples.

 ## Roadmap
 > We will complete this soon.